JaniDipti/SQL_Project/Retail_Sales/README.md

     gender
 ORDER BY 1

--- Q.7 Write a SQL query to calculate the average sale for each month.
+To calculate the average sale for each month.
 Find out best selling month in each year

 SELECT
        year,